racktivity/www-racktivity/www.racktivity.com/content/products/infrastructure-power-management/wic-gateway.md

 +++
-weight=1
+weight=4
-title= "WIC-gateway and Modbus I/F" page_disc = "To give a total overview of your power consumption, Racktivity has complemented its product line with a new family of power meter and monitoring devices." section_pic = "/images/product-banner2.jpg" parent = "infrastructure-power-management" real_link = "ac-power-monitoring-ac2meter" image = "/images/dc1.png"
+title= "WiC-gateway and Modbus I/F" page_disc = "To give a total overview of your power consumption, Racktivity has complemented its product line with a new family of power meter and monitoring devices." section_pic = "/images/product-banner2.jpg" parent = "infrastructure-power-management" real_link = "wic-gateway" image = "/images/dc1.png"
 +++